Miicroo/ha-swedish_calendar/README.md

 # Swedish calendar
 This is a HomeAssistant sensor for showing data about swedish holidays.
 It uses the api at *sholiday.faboul.se* to generate statistics as sensors.
-The sensors are checked once per day (at midnight).
+The sensors are updated once per day (at midnight).

 ## Requirements
-HomeAssistant 2022.5.1 or later
+Minimum HomeAssistant 2022.5.1 or later, though recommending HomeAssistant 2024.4 or later

 ## Installation